aardvark-platform/fablish/README.md

 for technickal reasons with a custom codegenerator which creates the HTML dom via react [[3]].

 The overall architecture is as such:
+ - elm architecture similar to fable-arch
+ - fable style API for building views
+ - javascript code generator for building React DOM
+ - websocket via soave provides dom to static webpage
+ - the webpage utilizes websocket and react to update and render the DOM
+ - the overall application can be hosted in any browser or by using the battery included chromium window.

 ## When to use